Development of gross motor skills in 1-month-old babies. Follow your baby’s milestones step by step.

 Bring their hands to their mouth.

 Every child is different and develops at their own pace.
-That said, you can help foster your baby’s development by adopting the Comfort, Play, and Teach parenting approach, which can easily be integrated into your daily routine.
-The table below outlines small, age-specific actions you can take that will benefit your little one’s gross motor skill development.
+That said, you can help foster your baby’s development by using the Comfort, Play, and Teach parenting approach, which is designed to easily integrate in your daily routine.
+The table below shows simple, ageappropriate ways to help your child develop their gross motor skills.

 Comfort